ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 ### amp-story-shopping-attachment templates

 Two types of templated pages render within the shopping attachment.
 They automatically populate with the product data from the configured JSON. the Product listing page (PLP) is a list of all products on the active story page.
-The Product details page (PDP) displays in-depth detail about the product such as images, text and a "Buy Now" button.
+The Product details page (PDP) displays in-depth detail about the product such as images, text and a "Buy now" button.

 #### Product listing page (PLP)